everton137/openaccessmanifesto-site/README.md

 # Open Access Manifesto site

-Migration of the content of the Open Access Manifesto from [openaccessmanifesto.wordpress.com](https://openaccessmanifesto.wordpress.com/) to a static site using Gatsby.
+Migration of the content of the Open Access Manifesto from [openaccessmanifesto.wordpress.com](https://openaccessmanifesto.wordpress.com/) to [openaccessmanifesto.netlify.app](https://openaccessmanifesto.netlify.app).

-The start teamplate is based on the [Gatsby Starter Tailwind](https://github.com/oddstronaut/gatsby-starter-tailwind).
+It is using Gatsby with the start teamplate based on the [Gatsby Starter Tailwind](https://github.com/oddstronaut/gatsby-starter-tailwind).

 ## Resources